Your pairing interview

 Lisp parser

-During your interview, you will pair on writing an interpreter to run the AST.
-You can start by implementing a single built-in function (for example, +
+During your interview, you'll pair on writing an interpreter to run the AST.
+You can start by implementing a single built-in function (for example, +) and add more if you have time.

 Space Invaders